marinels/marinels.github.io/presentations/impress-test/README.md

 Testing locally requires installing the node and bower packages, then serving the files locally using grunt.

-`npm install && bower install && grunt server`
+`npm install && bower install && grunt`